mobizt/FirebaseClient/resources/docs/cloud_functions.md

 - `uid` - The user specified UID of async result (optional).

-5. ## 🔹  bool patch(AsyncClientClass &aClient, const GoogleCloudFunctions::Parent &parent, const String &functionId, GoogleCloudFunctions::Function &function, const String &updateMask)
+5. ## 🔹  String patch(AsyncClientClass &aClient, const GoogleCloudFunctions::Parent &parent, const String &functionId, GoogleCloudFunctions::Function &function, const String &updateMask)

 If a function with the given name already exists in the specified project, the long running operation will return ALREADY_EXISTS error.